garrytrinder/msteams-bot-langchain/README.md

-# AI powered Chat Bot for Microsoft Teams using LangChain and OpenAI
+# AI powered Chat Bot for Microsoft Teams using Teams Toolkit for Visual Studio Code, LangChain JS and OpenAI

-This is a sample app that demonstrates how to create a simple chat bot using Teams Toolkit and LangChain.

 ## Get started